Scott Phinney, VP of Girls Travel

 UNIFORMS / BASKETBALLS AND APPAREL

-4th graders will need a 27.5 inch ball 5th-8th grade girls travel play with a 28.5 inch basketball.
+4th graders will need a 27.5 inch ball and 5th-8th grade girls travel play with a 28.5 inch ball.
 If placed on a team, Players may use the ball they brought to tryouts, or they will have the opportunity to purchase a new one at the time that all travel players purchase new Shooter shirts.
 THIS YEAR ALL PLAYERS NEED TO ORDER AND PURCHASE A SHOOTER SHIRT.
 If you have the 2018 uniform already and are NOT new to travel, you just need to purchase a new Shooter Shirt.
 If you need to replace your uniform pieces, because of size or you lost a piece, you will need to order your pieces and you are also required to purchase a shooter shirt.
 This season, we will be working with Nicklasson Athletic Company and they will be on hand during the first tryout weekend for players to try on, select, and pay for uniforms, uniform pieces and shooter shirts.
 We will also have other EBA apparel on site to try on and purchase.
 Stay tuned for more information coming prior to tryouts.

 Each team will have a team sponsor whose logo will be printed on the back of the shooter shirt.
 If you are interested in being a team sponsor, please contact Giovanna Ingram at email@example.com.

 $680 total ($205 registration fee, $25 tryout fee, $450 travel fee) for 5th-8th graders

 $525 total ($205 registration fee, $25 tryout fee, $295 travel fee) for 4th graders